volcengine/verl/docs/experiment/ppo.md

 - Clipped Surrogate Objective: The core of PPO is implemented through the clipped surrogate objective function that limits policy updates.

+- KL Divergence Control: Options to prevent the policy from diverging too far from a reference policy.
+Two mechanisms are available: KL reward penalty and KL loss.

 ## Configuration

-### Actor and Critic Configs
+- actor_rollout.ref.rollout.n: For each prompt, sample n times.
+Default to 1

+- data.train_batch_size: The global batch size of prompts used to generate a set of sampled trajectories/rollouts.
+The number of responses/trajectories is `data.train_batch_size * actor_rollout.ref.rollout.n`

+Note that all configs containing `micro_batch_size` are used to configure the maximum sample or token count per forward or backward pass to avoid GPU OOMs, whose value should not change algorithmic/convergence behavior.

+### `actor_rollout_ref.actor.*`, `actor_rollout_ref.critic.*`

 Most critic configs are similar to those of actors.
 We list a few key configs under `actor_rollout_ref.actor` below.
-Note that all configs containing `micro_batch_size` are used to configure the maximum sample or token count per forward or backward pass to avoid GPU OOMs, whose value should not change algorithmic/convergence behavior.

-- data.train_batch_size: The global batch size used to generate a set of sampled trajectories/rollouts.

-- ppo_mini_batch_size: A set of sampled trajectories is split into multiple sub-batches with batch_size=ppo_mini_batch_size for PPO updates.
-The ppo_mini_batch_size is a global size across all workers/gpus
+- ppo_mini_batch_size: The set of sampled trajectories is split into multiple mini-batches with batch_size=ppo_mini_batch_size for PPO updates.
+The ppo_mini_batch_size is a global size across all workers

+- clip_ratio: The PPO clip range.
+Default to 0.2

+- ppo_epochs: Number of epochs for PPO updates on one set of sampled trajectories

+Options to use KL loss for KL divergence control:

-- actor_rollout_ref.actor.use_kl_loss: to use kl loss in actor.
+- use_kl_loss: to use kl loss in the actor.
 When used, we are not applying KL in the reward function.

-- actor_rollout_ref.actor.clip_ratio: PPO clip ratio

-- actor_rollout_ref.actor.ppo_epochs: Number of epochs for PPO updates on one set of sampled data

-- actor_rollout_ref.actor.use_kl_loss: Whether to enable kl loss.
-Default is False.
+Default is False

-- actor_rollout_ref.actor.kl_loss_coef: The coefficient of kl loss.
+- kl_loss_coef: The coefficient of kl loss.
 Default is 0.001.

-- actor_rollout_ref.actor.kl_loss_type: Support kl, abs, mse, low_var_kl and full.
+- kl_loss_type: Support kl, abs, mse, low_var_kl and full.
 How to calculate the kl divergence between actor and reference policy.
 For specific options, refer to kl_penalty()

+### `algorithm.*`

-gemma: discount factor
+- gemma: discount factor

-lam: Trade-off between bias and variance in the GAE estimator
+- lam: The lambda term that trades off between bias and variance in the GAE estimator

-adv_estimator: Support gae, grpo, reinforce_plus_plus, reinforce_plus_plus_baseline, rloo
+- adv_estimator: Support gae, grpo, reinforce_plus_plus, reinforce_plus_plus_baseline, rloo

+Options to use KL penalty in the reward:

-use_kl_in_reward: Whether to enable in-reward kl penalty.
+- use_kl_in_reward: Whether to enable in-reward kl penalty.
 Default is False.

-kl_penalty: Support kl, abs, mse, low_var_kl and full.
-How to calculate the kl divergence between actor and reference policy.
+- kl_penalty: Support kl, abs, mse, low_var_kl and full.
+This defines the way to calculate the kl divergence between actor and reference policy.
 For specific options, refer to kl_penalty() in core_algos.py .

-kl_ctrl: Config for in-reward kl_penalty controller - kl_coef: The (initial) coefficient of in-reward kl_penalty.
-Default is 0.001. - type: ‘fixed’ for FixedKLController and ‘adaptive’ for AdaptiveKLController. - horizon and target_kl: See source code of AdaptiveKLController for details.
+- kl_ctrl: Config for in-reward kl_penalty controller

+- kl_coef: The (initial) coefficient of in-reward kl_penalty.
+Default is 0.001.
+  - type: 'fixed' for FixedKLController and 'adaptive' for AdaptiveKLController.
+  - horizon and target_kl: See source code of AdaptiveKLController for details.